msdirtbag/ADXFlowmaster/README.md

 ## What are Defender for Endpoint DeviceNetworkEvents streaming logs?

 The DeviceNetworkEvents table in the advanced hunting schema contains information about network connections and related events.
 For MDE-enrolled Servers & Workstations, it is important communication data that includse a subset of Zeek events.
-By combining this data with VNET Flow Logs from Azure Virtual Networks, you have (1) place to Threat Hunt malicious traffic regardless of the the traditional networking vendors in use.
+By combining this data with VNET Flow Logs from Azure Virtual Networks, you have (1) place to Threat Hunt malicious traffic regardless of the traditional networking vendors in use.

 ## Overview